seanfisk/combootcha/SETUP.md

 After this, run `brew doctor` and attempt to address any problems that are reported.

-#### SSH key generation

-Run `ssh-keygen` to generate a new key.
-Accept the defaults.
-Security of this will be improved in the future; see #3.

-Next, upload the public key to GitHub.

 #### Combootcha

 Transfer the compiled executable to the new system and execute it.
 The directory of execution does not matter, although the home directory is recommended.